Responsive Website

 THINKS

-• Brady clicked on one of the upcoming cities where events would be held but he became confused because it didn’t direct him to the corresponding page.
+• Brady clicked a city on the upcoming events list but was confused.
 He realized it was just a list of cities displayed.

 • Brady would click on an article but quickly seem disinterested in reading the entire page.